marialma/Public-Data-Sets/README.md

 ## Publically available data sets

+As someone who's trying to build skills around data visualization and data analysis, I've gotten somewhat frustrated at not being able to find data to work with.
+There's a lot of publically available data out there, in formats that are intended to be useful, but it's sometimes hard to find.

-Here's a small list of publically available data sources.
+Here's a small list of publically available data sources, of variable quality.
 DM me on [Twitter](http://twitter.com/guacamolebio) or open a pull request if you have any sources you'd like to contribute!

 ### US Government-based sources
+* [US Census](https://www.census.gov/) - Obviously the first place you go to for demographic data about the US.
+Also contains useful little bits, such as [geographic data](https://www.census.gov/geo/).
+* [CDC NHANES survey](https://www.cdc.gov/nchs/nhanes/index.htm) - cross-sectional survey of health & nutritional status of the US population.
+Make sure you understand the survey methods!
 * [Homeland Infrastructure Foundation-Level Data (HIFLD)](https://hifld-geoplatform.opendata.arcgis.com) - Contains mostly infrastructure-based geospatial data (such as schools, hospitals, airplane runways, etc).
 Includes shapefiles.
     - _This site provides National foundation-level geospatial data within the open public domain that can be useful to support community preparedness, resiliency, research, and more._
 * [Geospatial Platform](https://www.geoplatform.gov) - Super useful if you're interested in national level geospatial stuff.